Submarine Telegraph Company: History

 In 1847, the Bretts obtained a concession from the French government to lay and operate a submarine telegraph cable across the Channel.
 The concession lapsed without anything being achieved.
-A proof of principle was conducted in 1849 by Charles Vincent Walker of the South Eastern Railway Company using gutta-percha insulated cable.
+A proof of principle was conducted in 1849 by Charles Vincent Walker of the South Eastern Railway using gutta-percha insulated cable.
 Gutta-percha, recently introduced by William Montgomerie for making medical equipment, was a natural rubber that was found to be ideal for insulating ocean cables.
 Walker laid two miles (3.2 km) of the cable from the ship Princess Clementine off the coast of Folkestone.
 With the other end connected to the railway telegraph lines, he successfully sent telegraph messages from the ship to London.
 At the conclusion of the experiment, South Eastern Railway reused the cable in a wet railway tunnel.

 In the same year, the Bretts had the Channel concession renewed for ten years, but only on condition that communication was established by September 1850.
 The English Channel Submarine Telegraph Company was formed to carry out this task.
 The Gutta Percha Company was contracted to manufacture the cable.
 A paddle tug, Goliath was chartered for cable laying.
 Goliath transported the cable from the manufacturing plant in Greenwich to Dover in short lengths which were then spliced together onto a single drum.

 Winding the cable onto the drum took some time.
 The individual lengths were retested in water at Dover quayside and repaired as necessary before joining on the drum.
 Unattended cable suffered from the attentions of souvenir hunters who cut off pieces, or stripped the insulation to confirm to themselves that there was copper inside.
 It was difficult to wind the cable evenly on the drum because the joints caused bulges and because the manufacturing process did not produce perfectly regular cable.
 Cotton packing and wooden slats were used to smooth out the unevenness, slowing the process even further.